Better Sex as You Age

 Good sex as you age is safe sex as you age

-As a senior, you need to be just as careful as younger people when having sex with a new partner.
+As an older adult, you need to be just as careful as younger people when having sex with a new partner.
 You may not be able to get pregnant, but you’re still susceptible to sexually transmitted diseases.
 Talk to your partner, and protect yourself.

-As bodies and feelings change over the age of 50, it’s more important than ever to communicate your thoughts, fears, and desires with your partner.
+As bodies and feelings change as you grow older, it’s more important than ever to communicate your thoughts, fears, and desires with your partner.
 Encourage your partner to communicate fully with you, too.
 Speaking openly about sex may not come easily to you, but improving your communication will help both of you feel closer, and can make sex more pleasurable.

 Talking about sex